-Prerequisite(s): PRDN 101 and PRDN 102.
+Prerequisite(s): PRDN 101 and PRDN 102 should be taken concurrently.
 Restriction(s): Product Design majors only.
 Students gain an understanding of the relevance and role of effective sketching and drawing techniques, as essential research and communication tools for product designers.
 The course work addresses 2D geometry and fundamental 3D, descriptive geometry.
 The course focuses on developing students' freehand sketching abilities, necessary to accurately communicate design ideas in conceptual, aesthetic and technical terms as it places a role in the design development process.

-Prerequisite(s): PRDN 100 and PRDN 102.
+Prerequisite(s): PRDN 100 and PRDN 102 should be taken concurrently.
 Restriction(s): Product Design majors only.
 This fundamental design course focuses on the concept and significance of design thinking, the design development process and problem-solving.
 Students will learn how designers employ research, analysis and synthesis as well as use iterative test modeling and prototyping for testing and evaluating design concepts.
 Students will get an overview of design research methods and will read case studies of notable designs.
 Some project assignments of this course may be in conjunction with PRND 100 and PRND 102.

-Corequisite(s): PRDN 100 and PRDN 101.
+Prerequisite(s): PRDN 100 and PRDN 101 should be taken concurrently.
 In this fundamental course, students learn about how the human body is built, how it is structured, and how it works.
 The skeletal structure of the human body will be studied, analyzed, and drawn to learn how the structure allows the body to move.
 The various configurations of joints will be explored to understand how the body can resist physical stress, load, and force.
 The muscle structure will be examined to understand how and where they attach to bones and how they move the skeletal structure.
 Through drawings of anatomical studies of human-product interaction, students will learn the basics of human-centered design principles.
 The course also introduces students to various anthropometric characteristics of humans.

 Prerequisite(s): PRDN 101, PRDN 102, PRDN 111, PRDN 112 and PRDN 211.
 The focus of the course is the approach to design products, services, systems, and experiences that address the core needs of the user.
 Human-centered design includes research, scenario-building, lateral thinking, and testing of solutions for feasibility.
 Students will learn to immerse themselves in a problem, collecting data for analysis and synthesis.
 Based on knowledge gained in previous design courses, students will deepen their knowledge in ergonomics, user experience, and user interaction.
 Students will develop design projects that address the needs of users.

-Corequisite(s): PRDN 110 and PRDN 211.
-Prerequisite(s): PRDN 100, PRND 101, PRDN 111, PRND 120 and PRDN 220.
+Prerequisite(s): PRDN 110, PRDN 111, PRDN 112, PRDN 201, PRDN 211 and PRDN 220.
 Restriction(s): Product Design majors only.
-The second part of the Digital Modeling ‐ 3D CAD course sequence focuses on expanding students' knowledge gained in Digital Modeling I and builds on the material of other previous course subjects.
-Content provides an in depth knowledge of Computer Aided Design as it applies to product development on the corporate level.
-Simulation and visualization of problems, related to form and manufacturing technology are discussed.
-Students are expected to independently explore the wide range of possibilities and approaches to 3D digital modeling, to take full advantages of the capability of the SolidWorks software.
+Corequisite(s): PRDN 212 and PRDN 202.
+The second part of the Digital Modeling ‐ 3D CAD course sequence focuses on expanding students' knowledge gained in Digital Modeling I and builds on the material of other content providing an in-depth knowledge of computer-aided design as it applies to product development on the corporate level.
+Simulation and visualization of problems, related to form and manufacturing technology are covered.
+The course also covers 3D Rendering and product animation for marketing uses.
+Students are expected to independently explore the wide range of possibilities and approaches to 3D digital modeling, rendering and animation to take full advantage of the capability of the SolidWorks software.

 Prerequisite(s): PRDN 202, PRDN 212, PRDN 221.
 In this course, students will learn the inception and evolution of transportation design.
 Ways of public and personal transportation will be explored, along with technical and material advancements.
 Students will learn, the influence of cultural changes, consumer tastes, and market preferences on the transportation industry.
 Essential design elements will be explored utilizing both traditional and digital tools.
 Applying the principles of user-centered and sustainable design, students will develop a vehicle aimed at a specific market segment, based on an existing brand, with an emphasis on exterior, realistic form and proportion.
 Course deliverables will be presentation of research, adequate amount of design exploration sketches, final renderings, and 1:5 scale professional tape drawing.